sourav78/Product-api/README.md

 # Product-api

 ## About
-- This is the simple product api database.
-You can use this api in your next projects.
+- This is the simple product API database.
+You can use this API in your next projects.

-### Get products from database
+### Get products from the database

 #### Get all items
 ```